 Check out some of the Vi product reviews on Amazon.
 Skip to the 1 and 2 star reviews.
 Many runner in there confirm what I am saying here.

 Anyway, Vi.
-“The First True Artificial Intelligence Personal Trainer” is a Fail, a really bad coach, and the most moronic voice assistant on the market!
+“The First True Artificial Intelligence Personal Trainer” is a Fail, a really bad coach, and the most moronic voice assistant I have ever used!

 Next I’m going to try wrist based HR and a pair of waterproof earbuds.
 If you really like to wrist based HR please let me know.
 I’m in the market.